MCZbase/MCZbase/documentation/README.md

 </div>
 <span style="background-color:#fff8e5;color:#000000;">*Anything from 45 to 75 characters is widely regarded as a satisfactory length of line for a single-column page set in a serifed text face in a text size.
 The 66-character line *</span><span style="background-color:#fff8e5;color:#000000;">(</span><span style="background-color:#fff8e5;color:#000000;">*counting both letters and spaces*</span><span style="background-color:#fff8e5;color:#000000;">)</span><span style="background-color:#fff8e5;color:#000000;">'' is widely regarded as ideal.
 For multiple column work, a better average is 40 to 50 characters.
 From </span>[<http://webtypography.net/2.1.2>](http://webtypography.net/2.1.2)<span style="background-color:#fff8e5;color:#000000;"> ''</span>Research was done to come up with the 960px width that is used as the breakpoint in many applications.

-Make sure the last section on the page has at least a margin of class=”mb-4” so there is about 1/2 inch of white space before the footer.
-Margin of mb-2 under boxes.
+The last section on each page MUST have at least a margin of class=”mb-4” so there is about 1/2 inch of white space before the footer.

+There SHOULD be a margin of mb-2 under boxes.

    Colors
 -------

-Colors SHOULD be provided from the included style libraries (bootstrap), or overidden in stylesheets in /shared/css/
+Colors SHOULD be provided from the included style libraries (bootstrap), or overidden in stylesheets in /shared/css/  Colors SHOULD NOT be set with inline css styles.

 For page content, bootstrap classes SHOULD be used to set colors.